aaartyomsss/sdg-calculator/README.md

 There have been some assumptions made about the data, mainly that it has been processed with a separate script and field `closest relative` has been added with the help of that script.

 And then there is a DB seeding script that populates local DB with services/ products that have known estimates of the impacts towards (some) SDGs.
+Actual indexes have been chosen _somewhat_ arbitrarily.